If You Can Help, We Need You

 Once they begin preparing for their simcha, all Temple Beth El students are expected to complete a b’nei mitzvah project.
 B’nei mitzvah students will:

 - pick a project enjoyable enough for them to want to continue even after their big day.

 - have contact with the people they are assisting.
 For example, if there is a donation collection, the b’nei mitzvah student will personally deliver the donations to the people in need.

 Peruse this Action and Justice Project section for some b’nei mitzvah project ideas.
-Contact Rabbi Dusty Klass for more information.
+Contact Amy Fine for more information.

 Addressing domestic violence is an opportunity for all of us to examine how we conduct our personal relationships and to face how we deal with people who are in trouble.
 As a problem for adults, families, and teens, it is an issue that cuts across all committees and programs, just as domestic abuse cuts across all socio-economic, educational and religious groups.

 Few synagogues, however, acknowledge that abuse happens in the Jewish community.
 In 2007 Temple Beth El not only formally acknowledged it, but resolved to address it by becoming a “safe haven” – a community that promotes safety, justice and healing; and by working to end it through education and awareness-raising activities (see Resolution on Domestic Abuse).